UBC-MDS/DSCI_522_Group-308_Used-Cars/doc/used_cars_report.md

 Although we achieved a solid
 ![R^2](https://latex.codecogs.com/png.latex?R%5E2 "R^2") value of 0.816,
 we can now observe some other metrics.
-Eg., having an RMSE almost twice higher than MAE suggests that there is a good number of observations where the error is big (the more RMSE differs from MAE, the higher is the variance) This is something we may want to improve by finding features and clusters in data space that introduce more variance in the predictions.
+Eg., having an RMSE (4366) almost twice higher than MAE (2692) suggests that there is a good number of observations where the error is big (the more RMSE differs from MAE, the higher is the variance).
+This is something we may want to improve by finding features and clusters in data space that introduce more variance in the predictions.
 Eg. the model predicting clean car price may greatly differ from the model predicting salvage (damage / total loss) car price.
 This comes from getting deeper expertise in the area, and we will try to play with this further more.

 We may also want to use a different scoring function for our model - eg. some custom implementation of MSE of relative error, since we have high